Changissnz/selfinterest/README.md

 despite how communist their political spirit is, and the focus of effort in equalizing by use of distributive processes for suffering means that the thought of excellence in refinement and improvement is deprioritized and devalued, out of the absence of mention for anything else.
-This, of course, is simplistic reasoning and betrays casualties of human spirit and body through the course of the process that is principle of individuation.
+This, of course, is simplistic reasoning and betrays the inevitability of casualties in human spirit and body through the course of the process that is principle of individuation.
+Broad statements are most memorable markers of ideology, true, and are indicative of a justice in understanding from the top, the pinnacle that is human design and will short from the level of God, to the bottom that is individualized accountings.